 FOCUS ON MULTIFUNCTIONALITY

-To provide optimal cushioning and improve comfort, the sole of the shoe is attached to the upper in a complex injection-moulding process meaning the upper shoe is placed in a specially-designed mould.
+To provide optimal cushioning and improve comfort, the sole of the shoe is attached to the upper in a complex injection-molding process meaning the upper shoe is placed in a specially-designed mold.
 The form is filled with several layers of a PU foamed material.
 This creates the sole and directly joins it to the upper.

-All injection-moulded models made by LOWA are produced with so-called “Strobel” techniques.
+All injection-molded models made by LOWA are produced with so-called “Strobel” techniques.
 In this process, a non-woven insole is attached to the upper by using a stitch named after its inventor, Strobel.
 This stitch is made by a special Strobel insole applying machine.
-In the process, the upper and the non-woven insole become a single element, and the sole can be injection moulded.
+In the process, the upper and the non-woven insole become a single element, and the sole can be injection molded.